opabravo/opabravo.github.io/HackTheBox - Machines/1. HTB - Easy/_posts/2024-10-01-HackTheBox Writeup - Cicada.md

 ### Backup operator to domain admin

-- `emily.oscars` have `Backup Operators` group and `SeBackupPrivilege` privilege, which allows to dump NTDS file then extract user hashes
+- `emily.oscars` has `Backup Operators` group and `SeBackupPrivilege` privilege, which allows to dump NTDS file then extract user hashes

 ```powershell
 *Evil-WinRM* PS C:\Users\emily.oscars.CICADA\Documents> whoami /all